 There's no one-size fits all remedy if your boy or girl doesn't stay focused, can't seem to sit still, or tends to be impulsive.
-But a group of specialists will use behavior therapy, medicine, or a combo to let your child put his best foot forward.
+But a group of specialists will use behavior therapy, medicine, or a combo to let your child put their best foot forward.

 Child and Adolescent Psychiatrist

-He can prescribe and manage your kid's medication.
+They can prescribe and manage your kid's medication.
 Your pediatrician can do the same, of course, but a psychiatrist is a specialist who has the expertise to closely monitor the effects of different drugs.

 A psychologist will likely use one of these types of treatment: